ThomasYang-algo/Temporal-k-Core-Query-Project/README.md

 ## Reproduction
 Hardware: Windows10 x64 machine with 64 gigabytes memory and 20 gigabytes space.

-To facilitate reproduction of experiments in paper, we create two customized packages which contains customized vs2019 project of iPHC-TCQ and TCD/OTCD repectively.
+To facilitate reproduction of experiments in paper, we create two packages which contains customized vs2019 project of iPHC-TCQ and TCD/OTCD repectively.
 The link is shared below:

 **link**: https://pan.baidu.com/s/1cCG0jOofbi1jW1-2XmGxbw